annahadji/beepi/README.md

 ## Getting started

 Install the dependencies by following the installation instructions for [picam](https://github.com/iizukanao/picam) and [BrightPi](https://github.com/PiSupply/Bright-Pi).
+To then test a filming setup, clone this repository and run the following:

 ```bash
 # For running from terminal...